These are actually two animals!

-In the picture, you can see a hermit crab with an anemone attached to its "house".
-These are special species of crayfish and anemone (Adamsia palliata), which live together in what we call 'symbiosis'.
-This is a way of life where two species live close to each other, to the benefit of either one or both of them.
-In this case, both the crayfish and the anemone benefit from living on top of each other, literally - something we call 'mutualism'.
-The anemone gets food by picking up the leftovers left behind by the crayfish.
-In turn, the hermit crab is protected by the anemone, which scares off predators by shooting purple threads (acontia) out of its body when it detects that the crayfish is becoming anxious.
-This may be because the crayfish produces fear hormones, which the anemone responds to.
+It is a way of life where two species live close to each other, and one or both of them benefit from it.
+In this case, both the crab and the anemone get an advantage from living literally on top of each other - which we again call mutualism.
+The anemone obtains food by picking up the food scraps left by the crab.
+In return, the hermit crab receives protection from the anemone by scaring away predators by shooting out purple stinging threads from its body when it senses disturbance.
+This may be because the crab produces fear hormones that the anemone responds to.

 But what happens to the anemone when the hermit crab has to change its shell?